How can I improve my heart health?

 Being physically active can help make your muscles stronger, help you to lose weight and lower your blood pressure.
 Regular exercise can also boost your mental health.
 It can ease anxiety and depression and make you sleep better.

-Smoking is one of the leading causes of cardiovascular diseases, including coronary heart disease and stroke.
+Smoking is one of the leading causes of heart and circulatory diseases, including coronary heart disease and stroke.
 Instead of helping you relax, smoking actually increases anxiety and tension and may stop your mental health medication working properly.

 Cutting down on alcohol